dfinity/candid/spec/Candid.md

   h2 : (f2 : t -> ()) -> ();      // might call f2({x = 5})
 }
 ```
-If type `t` is later extended with a new optional field, then an existing client passing some function to `f1` or `f2` that is not yet aware of this change will still work correctly.
+If type `t` is later extended with a new optional field, then an existing client passing some function for `f1` or `f2` that is not yet aware of this change will still work correctly.
-This works at any order, for example, `t` can safely be extended with a new optional field in the following scenario:
+This applies at any order, for example, `t` can safely be extended with a new optional field in the following scenario:
 ```
 type t = {x : nat};
 type f = t -> ();